apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   string allocationKey = 1;
   // Allocation tags from AllocationAsk map<string, string> allocationTags = 2;
-  // UUID of the allocation
-  string UUID = 3;

   // Resource for each allocation
   Resource resourcePerAlloc = 5;